Best apps for celebrating Chinese New Year

-Celebrate the Chinese New Year with family, friends, and these great apps!

-Did you know that 2017 is the year of the Fire Rooster?
-(Yes, that's just as cool as it sounds.)
-The Chinese New Year celebration officially begins on January 28 and lasts for two weeks.
-Astrology Club notes:
+This is the Year of the Dog.
+The Chinese New Year celebration officially begins on February 15 and lasts through March 2.
+According to the Chinese New Year 2018 website,

-The Year of the Rooster will be a powerful one, with no middle of the road when it comes to moving forward.
-This year, impressions count.
-You'll want to look your best and be clear on your intentions concerning love, money, and business.
-Stick to practical and well-proven paths to ensure success, rather than risky ventures.
+A Dog's most defining characteristic is their loyalty.
+They will never abandon their friends, family or work.Honest and just, they are popular in social circles.
+Everyone needs a Dog friend for advice and help.
+They are also good at helping others find and fix their bad habits.
+Despite how they act, they are worried and anxious inside.
+However, they will not let this stop them.
+Once they decide on something, no one can persuade them against it.

 Whether you're actively enjoying the festivities or just taking advantage of fun events in games like Heroes of the Storm, here's how to celebrate this year with some fantastic apps.

+Apple recently updated its Clips app with a celebration poster for the Chinese New Year, which can be added as a place card in between any of your photos or videos.
+You can also transport to a bustling Hong Kong street using the Scenes section or add a welcoming sticker to any picture using the labels.

 You don't have to give money in red envelopes the old fashioned way anymore.
 Save paper and time by using WeChat to send a digital red envelope to the kids.
-WeChat has its own red envelope feature, where users can click on a button and choose an amount to send.
+In China, WeChat Pay has its own red envelope feature, where users can click on a button and choose an amount to send.
 Then, enter a gift message and send it to the recipient.
 The money will go into your friend's WeChat Pay account.
 You can even add a little fun to your presents by randomizing who gets what in a fun little game.
 The WeChat red envelope feature is great for families that can't be together for the New Year.

 - Free - Download now